K. B. Menon: Early life

-He was born as son of V. Raman Menon a munsiff magistrate in the year 1897.
-Menon graduated from Bombay University and was appointed at Nizam college, Hyderabad.
-Soon, he resigned the post in order to pursue Ph.D. at University of California.
-Menon earned a doctorate in economics from the University of Colorado.
-He joined University of Harvard as professor where he met Jayaprakash Narayan who was sent to the US for higher studies, that friendship guided Menon into a new way.
+Menon graduated from Madras University in 1920 and was appointed at Nizam college, Hyderabad.
+Soon, he resigned the post in order to a pursue graduate degrees, including a Ph.D. in Economics, at the University of California, Berkeley.
+After earning a graduate degree from Berkeley in 1923 for a thesis entitled The cooperative movement and economic welfare, Menon went on to receive a doctorate in economics and sociology from the University of Colorado at Boulder in 1932, with his dissertation entitled Postwar Progress of the Cooperative Movement in the United States and USSR: A Comparative Study.
+He joined Harvard as professor, where he met Jayaprakash Narayan who was sent to the US for higher studies; that friendship guided Menon into a new way.

 Independence movement

-Menon left his job behind and returned to India.
-He assumed the office of general secretary of All India Civil Liberties Union founded by Jawaharlal Nehru aimed at aiding people suffering from torture for participation in National movement.
-Menon became a resident of Gandhi ashram when the office of citizens’ forum of the princely states was changed to Wardha in 1941 and secured friendship with Mahatma Gandhi.
+Menon resigned from Harvard and returned to India in 1936.
+He assumed the office of general secretary of the All India Civil Liberties Union founded by Jawaharlal Nehru aimed at aiding people suffering from torture for participation in National movement, and of general secretary of the Citizens' Forum of the Princely States.
+Menon became a resident of Gandhi ashram when the office of citizens' forum of the princely states was changed to Wardha in 1941 and secured friendship with Mahatma Gandhi.